janosch12345/gatealert/README.md

 ### start

-Set environment variables in start.sh and run server by
+Set environment variables and path in control.sh and run server by

-    ./start.sh
+    ./control.sh start

+Stop service by

+    ./control.sh stop

 ## Firefox add-on